eringrant/spirl-readings/README.md

 # spirl-readings
-A collection of reading material for the [Workshop on "Structure &amp; Priors in Reinforcement Learning" (SPiRL)](http://spirl.info/).
+A collection of reading material for the [Workshop on "Structure &amp; Priors in Reinforcement Learning" (SPiRL)](https://eringrant.github.io/spirl).

-To contribute a reference, either email [organizers@spirl.info](mailto:organizers@spirl.info) or follow the instructions below to make a pull request.
+To contribute a reference, follow the instructions below to make a pull request.

 ### Pull Request Instructions